Struktal/Struktal/README.md

 <b>Note:</b> Database tables are not set up automatically, this needs to be done manually.

 #### Saving an object to the database
-To create a new database entry for an object, you have to create an instance of the object, assign the attributes and save it with the DAOs ``save`` method:
+To create a new database entry for an object, you have to create an instance of the object, assign the attributes and save it with the DAO's ``save`` method:
 ```php
 // Create an instance of the object
 $myObject = new MyObject();